snowbillr/blog/_drafts/buttons-in-phaser-3.md

 Phaser 2 had buttons but they aren't built in to Phaser 3.
-Thankfully, they are simple to make on our own.
-In this tutorial we'll break down what it means to be a button and how to make one in Phaser-land.
+In reality, they are simple to make on our own.
+In this tutorial we'll break down what it means for something to be a button and how to make one in Phaser-land.

 ## Buttons Aren't Scary

 Buttons aren't some magic black box of mystery.
-In its simplest form a button is something that responds to clicks.
+A button in its simplest form is something that responds to clicks.

 That's it.

 Hover states, animations, fancy effects, whatever, are just icing on the cake.
 Phaser makes it really easy to make something clickable, so let's start with building that.

-## Project Set Up
+## Project Setup

 I'll be using the project setup from [this blog post](https://snowbillr.github.io/blog/2018-04-09-a-modern-web-development-setup-for-phaser-3/).
 You can follow through that post to set up the project yourself, or you can clone the full setup [from GitHub](https://github.com/snowbillr/phaser3-webpack-es6-dev-starter) and follow the instructions in its README.